Immunotherapy for the Treatment of Nonmelanoma Skin Cancer

 • For patients with metastatic, recurrent, or locally advanced MCC that is not amenable to curative surgery or radiation and for whom no contraindications to immunotherapy are present, first-line therapy with an approved anti-PD-(L)1 ICI is recommended (LE:2).

-• For patients with MCC who experience disease progression while on anti-PD-(L)1 immunotherapy, therapeutic options are limited and include clinical trials or chemotherapy.
+• For patients with MCC who experience disease progression while on anti-PD-(L)1 immunotherapy, therapeutic options are limited and include the addition of an anti-CTLA-4 antibody to anti-PD-(L)1 therapy, clinical trials, or chemotherapy.
 Switching treatments from one anti-PD-(L)1 antibody to another anti-PD-(L)1 antibody is unlikely to be beneficial.

 • While responses to PD-(L)1 blockade are frequent and generally durable, disease progression may occur in a subset of responders, and hence, continued surveillance for MCC progression is warranted.